-J. D. Payne serves as professor of Christian Ministry at Samford University.
+J. D. Payne serves as Professor of Christian Ministry at Samford University.
 Prior to this, he was the pastor for church multiplication with The Church at Brook Hills in Birmingham, Alabama.
 Before moving to Birmingham, he served for ten years with the North American Mission Board of the Southern Baptist Convention and as an Associate Professor of Church Planting and Evangelism in the Billy Graham School of Missions and Evangelism at The Southern Baptist Theological Seminary in Louisville, Kentucky, where he also directed the Center for North American Missions and Church Planting.

 After completing his doctoral studies at the age of twenty-seven, he was invited to serve with the seminary, making him one of the youngest professors in the history of the school.
 Prior to his arrival at Southern, he taught as an Adjunct Professor at Crossroads Bible College in Indianapolis, Indiana.
-He holds memberships in the Evangelical Missiological Society, American Society of Missiology, Evangelical Theological Society, and the Great Commission Research Network.
+He holds memberships in the Evangelical Missiological Society, American Society of Missiology, Evangelical Theological Society, and Great Commission Research Network.
 He formerly served as the Executive Vice President for Administration for the Evangelical Missiological Society and as the book review editor for the Great Commission Research Journal.

 He is originally from Corbin, Kentucky.
 After coming to faith in Christ as a teenager, he soon came to understand that the Lord was leading him into vocational ministry.
 Following the completion of a Bachelor of Arts degree in Sociology from the University of Kentucky, he later completed a Master of Divinity degree in Missions, Evangelism and Church Growth and a Doctor of Philosophy degree in Evangelism and Church Growth from The Southern Baptist Theological Seminary.